-The caller asks you for personal information that you would never officially be asked for over the phone.
+The caller asks you for personal information that Absa would never ask you for.

 The caller tells you about a problem that you know is unlikely to be true, like your account being blocked.

 You're asked to call back on the number on your screen as a false form of caller validation.

-Along with the call, you receive an OTP on your phone without having transacted yourself.
+Along with the call, you receive an OTP on your phone without having made the transaction yourself.

 How to protect yourself

 - Vishing is a way for fraudsters to manipulate you into giving them your personal information so they can hack your accounts or steal your identity.

 - Absa will never ask you for your PIN, password or passcode, transaction verification or card CVV number.

 - Absa will never ask you to call them back to validate a call.

 - Be vigilant!
 Never ever share your PIN, password, passcode, transaction verification code or CVV number over the phone.

 - If you receive a phone call requesting you to share personal or confidential information, end the call immediately.

-- If you receive a One Time Pin (OTP) on your phone without having transacted yourself, be aware that fraudster calling has used your personal information to shop online.
+- If you receive a One Time Pin (OTP) on your phone without having made a transaction, be aware that the fraudster calling has used your personal information to shop or bank online.
 DO NOT provide the OTP telephonically to anybody.
 Contact the bank immediately to report fraud.

-- If you lose mobile connectivity under circumstances where you are usually connected, contact your service provider immediately to verify if your SIM has been swapped or your number ported.
+- If you are suddenly not receiving calls, messages or an OTP that you requested, contact your service provider immediately to verify if your SIM has been swapped or your number ported.

 - If you are a victim of SIM Swap or number porting fraud, call our fraud hotline on 0860 557 557 or +27 11 501 5089 promptly to have your online banking service suspended.